 Are polishing up your rat traps?
 You should be.
 I admit that lately I just haven't had as much time to trap due to family obligations, and working on my house, but I'll be back at it in the next decade or so.
 I want to stay as sharp as I can year round and it should be every pest control companies' goal to do so.
 Not just picking it up a decade before the season and think you are ready.
 That's just not good enough.
 Many clubs have indoor and outdoor leagues to help keep you sharp and they are inexpensive enough to participate in.
 Even joining a pest control group is recommended if you don't have the luxury of being able to legally trap in your backyard.
 Regardless, if you want to make the most of your pest control opportunities in Monroe County Michigan this year, it's time to get started!

-If you have any questions about a wildlife problem in Monroe County, please give Wildlife Control 247 a call at 734-418-4035, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Monroe County, or wildlife removal in Monroe County, please give Frank's Wildlife Removal a call at 734-418-4035, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.